Sadly, the late great Maureen O'Hara passed away in 2015 but up to the last year of her life, she spent a great deal of her time at her Cork retreat.

 The gorgeous 35-acre property includes a 5-bedroom main house, a private bathing beach, two private islands, and over 30 ‘ladies walks.’

-It was initially listed with an asking price of $2.45 million (€2.3 million) and sold in September to a UK based couple with family connections to Cork for $1.8 million (€1.6 million).
+It was initially listed with an asking price of $2.45 million (€2.3 million) and sold in September 2015 to a UK-based couple with family connections to Cork for $1.8 million (€1.6 million).

-Thanks to the real estate listing, however, we can take a look inside the home O’Hara loved so dearly and where she spent her last years in Ireland.
+You can take a look inside the home O’Hara loved so dearly and where she spent her last years in Ireland:

-When she announced that she would be leaving Ireland, O’Hara shared her memories of Lugdine Park and her fondness for Glengarriff in a statement to the Irish Times.
+When she announced that she would be leaving Ireland, O’Hara shared her memories of Lugdine Park and her fondness for Glengarriff in a statement to the Irish Times in 2014.

 “I have so many happy memories of Lugdine Park.
 I will cherish them my whole life and so with a smile, I pass the home on to a lucky family who will love her as much as I do.
 They have the most wonderful neighbors a person can hope for in Glengarriff,” she said.